Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 Once we know $$P(C_i \lvert X)$$ for all classes, we can predict which class the sample belongs to based on a decision rule.
 One of the most common and straightforward decision rule, known as the "maximum posteriori hypothesis," is to predict that the sample belongs to whichever class has the highest probability $$P(X \lvert C_i)$$.

 As a final note, we may want to consider how to use a Naive Bayes Classifier when we have a feature that is continuous (such as the amount of rainfall on a game day) rather than discrete (such as whether or not it rained on a game day).
-Typically, we assume that the continous values have a Gaussian distribution with mean $$\mu$$ and standard deviation $$\sigma$$, such that
+In such a case, we typically assume that the continous values have a Gaussian distribution with mean $$\mu$$ and standard deviation $$\sigma$$, such that

 <a name="eq16"></a>